fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/2_variables.md

 - [Types of Variables](#types-of-variables)

 ### What is a variable
 Variables are used to store information in memory, to be referenced and manipulated in a computer program, acting as containers.
-Variables don’t actually contain values, but instead serve as __references to objects__.
+Variables don’t actually contain values, but instead serve as __references/bound to objects__.

-When an object is passed to a method call as an argument, the parameter assigned to it acts as a *pointer to the original object*.
-Ruby __does not__ create a copy of the object.
+An object is data that has state (i.e. a value) and has associated behaviours.

 We assign variables using the `=` symbol.
-Note that we have to be careful as to what we're assigning to a variable.
+We have to be careful as to what we're assigning to a variable.
 Only expressions that __return a value__ can be usefully stored in a variable.

 Take this example:
 ```